clementlgd/integration-portfolio/README.md

-# Frontend integration project from my portfolio, with HTML5, CSS3, Javascript and Bootstrap
+# Portfolio frontend integration project, with HTML5, CSS3, Javascript and Bootstrap

-## 🚀 See project
+## 🚀 To see project

 1.  **Open project**